ptoshkov/integratedterminal/README.md

 ```

 ### Changing the Theme
 The easiest way to change the color theme is to go to <https://glitchbone.github.io/vscode-base16-term/#/>, choose the theme you want and click "Copy to clipboard".
-Paste the theme in the "theme" key:
+Suppose you have copied the Brushtrees theme.
+Paste the theme in the `theme` key:

 ```
 "theme": {